lightoj-dev/problem-tutorials/1036/en.md

 |   __1__|  0 |0   |0   |0   | __0__|
 |   __2__|   50|  0 |0   |0   | __50__|

-Now for the block-wise decision making of which type of conveyor it should part of, we have a third 2D array which will compare both from the uranium and radium matrices.
+Now for the block-wise decision-making of which type of conveyor it should be part of, we have a third 2D array that will compare both the uranium and radium matrices.
 Since `uraniumMatrix` was left to right cumulated, we need to add up from the upper block of the `memoizationMatrix` of the current block.
-From which resource the best cumulation was taken for that upper block is not revelant as we had cummulated the refinery matrices in the opposite direction of the refineries, thus cross-paths have been handled.
-To intituively understand this, look at the last row of the `uraniumMatrix`, if we sum up neighbouring blocks of the same column of the `uraniumMatrix`, we are actually cummulating how much uranium was taken upto that particular column.
+From which resource the best cumulation was taken for that upper block is not relevant as we had cumulated the refinery matrices in the opposite direction of the refineries, thus cross-paths have been handled.
+To intuitively understand this, look at the last row of the `uraniumMatrix`, if we sum up neighboring blocks of the same column of the `uraniumMatrix`, we are calculating how much uranium was taken up to that particular column.
 As we are to choose the best, we are taking the updated value from `memoizationMatrix`.
 In other words, the `memoizationMatrix` works as the updated value holder for summing up.
-Simiarly, its actually the immediate left block for adding to `radiumMatrix` as it memoized from up to down.
+Similarly, it’s the immediate left block for adding to `radiumMatrix` as it memoized from up to down.
 Basically, `memoizationMatrix[i][j]` is the modified value for `uraniumMatrix[i][j]` and `radiumMatrix[i][j]`.
-And we are progressing as if we are actually comparing between just 2 matrices.
-This how we are doing bottom-up approach.
+And we are progressing as if we are comparing just 2 matrices.
+This is how we are doing the bottom-up approach.
 And the last block of the `memoizationMatrix` will be the answer.

 `memoizationMatrix` :
 |   i\j| 0  |1   |2   |3   |